-The Bystander Apr 7th 1915.
+The Bystander, Apr 7th 1915.
 Magazine Devoted to Travel, Literature, Art, Drama, Progress, and Locomotion. £18.50 Quantity: at £18.50 each Add To Basket 1 in stock.
-This Copy has 18 Pages, 36 sides, it was taken from a Bound Volume and has the Binding Holes showing.
+This Issue contains 18 Pages, 36 sides, and has been taken from a Bound Volume and has the Binding Holes showing.
 The Front Page is almost Detached from the rest of the Magazine.
 Front Page is Called " To-day's Primrose Wedding" it is a Portrait of Lady Victoria Stanley, only Daughter of the Earl of Derby.
-Articles Include - Bystander War Comments. - by the Editor.
+CONTENTS.
+Bystander War Comments. - by the Editor.
 Full Page Illustration called - "The Brand of Cain" - Portraits of 3 Murderers of the Moment (marked with a cross).
 The Kaiser, Admiral von Tirpitz, and the German Chancellor.
 "Between Two Fires" - The Last Extremity of our Former Friend, The Turk.
 "In England Now" a Letter from "Blanche to a Cousin in the Colonies.
 Full Page Portrait of Viscountess Torrington.
 Full Page Sketch Called - "A Safe Draw".
 Their One Ambition - by A Medical Student.
 Christianity and the War by The Bystander.
 Full Page Illustration - Called "Misunderstood" by Thor.
 Double Page of Photographs - "Far from the Madding War" - Photographs of Americans interested in an Exposition and South Africans in Scenery.
 Art Moods in War-Time - showing My Kay Nielson's Novelties and the London Group. by Egan.
 This Page has a Library Stamp on it in the Top Margin.
 Fashion - The New Vogue by D.L.B.
 Full Page Photograph of Miss Viola Tree who is Playing Mrs Audley in "Dinner for Eight" at the Ambassadors Theatre.
 The Bosche-Trap. - A War-story without Words by the Well-Known Parisian Artist, M.Andre Helle.
 A New Comedy and some new Comicalities at the Ambassadors, - by Jingle.
 Sketches at the Ambassadors by Norman Morrow.
 "What the Germans Read" - by Verax.
 Books of the Week. by R.S.
 Advert for Johnnie Walker & Sons.
 "Somewhere in Flanders" - A Weekly Letter from an Officer at the Front, by Jack Johnson.
 Motoring : mainly Maritime. by Alex.J.Gray.